Saxamos/morlingue/README.md

 ## TODO

+- integrate all asset that were in streamlit
+- parametrize sliding window size
 - integrate value variation (gold)
 - integrate value variation (eth metamask)
 - integrate dynamics assets with scrapper
 - automated CI and deployment travis
 - ML model for forecasting
-- sort lines
-- create kraken all values plot